 - A hole punch

-- Fold one of the craft sheets in half.
+Take one of the felt sheets.
+Fold it in half.
 Position it vertically, and fold the felt from bottom to top.

 Craft a Christmas purse with trees or a Santa face on the outside, make one for Valentine’s Day with hearts, design a mini Halloween treat bag or make dad a no-sew felt wallet for Father’s Day.
 Your child can also make her own no-sew purse that she uses for dress-up playtime.